tthorntone/AdNauseam-Wiki/Blocking-mode:-easy-mode.md

 Ads are blocked through _EasyList_ and _Peter Lowe’s Ad server list_, and privacy exposure is reduced through the use of _EasyPrivacy_.
 Some malware filter lists are selected by default.
 Also, uBlock Origin's own filter lists are selected as complement to the selected 3rd-party filter lists.

-This mode is suitable for those who are concerned about reducing their privacy exposure.
+This mode is suitable for those who are concerned about reducing their privacy exposure, but yet still prefer an install and forget approach.

 ##### Characteristics